-It’s disappointing to me therefore, that this film has acted as both a wake up call and an added incentive for older generations to talk down to younger ones about their technology use.
+It’s disappointing to me, therefore, that this film has acted as both a wake-up call and an added incentive for older generations to talk down to younger ones about their technology use.
 The teenagers portrayed can’t vote, don’t have a career in tech.
-If we should take anything away from this film, it’s that a bunch of middle aged, mostly male tech nerds that are to blame, not the people who are growing up with a piece of technology which hasn’t been designed with their best interests at heart.
+If we should take anything away from this film, it’s that a bunch of middle-aged, mostly male tech nerds that are to blame, not the people who are growing up with a piece of technology that hasn’t been designed with their best interests at heart.

 Getting an expert opinion

 The reviews on this documentary are pretty varied, but any unflattering reviews are quick to point out that none of the experts featured in the actual documentary half of the film are currently working at Facebook, Google, or any of the companies in the firing line.
 The experts are all ex-employees and therefore more likely to be damning of the company that they’ve just left.
 And most notably, when pressed to offer us a way forward from our current tech dilemmas, no one seems to have a realistic solution.